linckosz/deezertest/README.md

 Remote Address: 120.234.18.50:443
 Request Payload (JSON string):
 {
-    "param":{    => Used store data we want to send to the API, the follofing pattern helps to regroup multiple CRUD operation on multiple models, it can help to save bandwidth and server CPU consumption by limiting the calls numbers
+    "param":{    => Used store data we want to send to the API, the follofing pattern helps to regroup multiple CRUD operation on multiple models, it can help to save bandwidth and server CPU consumption by limiting the calls numbers.
-        "read":{    => Used to specified CRUD request, it can be "read", "delete", or "set" (which includes to create+update)
+        "read":{    => Used to specified CRUD request, it can be "read", "delete", or "set" (which includes to create+update)  .
-            "user":{    => The model name, it can be "user", "song", or "playlist" "1":{    => Any string we want, it's just a key (unused on API) to store multiple objects "id":1,    => The object ID
+            "user":{    => The model name, it can be "user", "song", or "playlist".
+                "1":{    => Any string we want, it's just a key (unused on API) to store multiple objects.
+                    "id":1,    => The object ID.
                     "md5":"8f30ddb8d80ccd2b"    => The object MD5, it's used to secure CRUD operation ("delete & restore" need all the 32 characters, "create & update" need at least the 16 first characters, "read" needs at least the 8 first characters).
 The API will only give to the client the authorized length of the MD5.
 For instance, we can see that the user is only 16 characters because we don't allow deletion.
                 }
             }
         }
     },
-    "key":"38e30d84swe0ef799duy5cc4" => The API key to secure the communication }
+    "key":"38e30d84swe0ef799duy5cc4" => The API key to secure the communication.
+}
 ```

-1b
+1-1b
 --------------
 ```
 Request URL: https://api.deezer.bru/data